 Activists such as PETA, GREEN PEACE, have made buying or selling fur coats very uncomfortable for consumers due to fear or just plain public inconvenience, also there is no big demand for wearing or buying a fur coat that holds so much adversity in the marketplace today.

-We also reimburse the shipping cost of pre-owned fur coats shipped to our depot.
+We also reimburse the shipping cost of up to $50, for pre-owned fur coats shipped to our depot.